-At the end of each calendar month, the solar production data from a project recorded in kWh will be transferred from the utility to the Program Administrator, not later than the second business day of each month.
-The total kWh production recorded from the project is then allocated proportionally by the Program Administrator based on each Participant's kW subscription size.
-The Program Administrator will calculate a bill credit and transfer the credit data back to the utility no later than the fifth sixth business day of each month to be applied to each Participant's utility bill.
-No changes are needed to a Participant's bill cycle to participate in the program.
+At the end of each calendar month, the solar production data from a projectProject recorded in kWh will be transferred from the utilityUtility to the Program Administrator, not later than the second business day of each month.
+The total kWh production recorded from the projectProject is then allocated proportionally by the Program Administrator based on each Participant's kW subscription size.
+The Program Administrator will calculate a bill credit and transfer the credit data back to the utilityUtility no later than the fifth business day of each month to be applied to each Participant's utilityUtility bill.
+No changes are needed to a Participant's bill cycle to participate in the programProgram.

-By On the sixth business day ninth calendar day of each month excluding Sundays or holidays, solar production for the previous month is posted to the Participant's account as a bill credit.
-Despite being posted to the Participant's account by on the sixth business day ninth of each month, the Participant will not always see the previous month's solar production on their bill because some Participants have different billing cycles.
+By the sixth business day of each month, solar production for the previous month is posted to the Participant's account as a bill credit.
+Despite being posted to the Participant's account by the sixth business day of each month, the Participant will not always see the previous month's solar production on theirits bill because some Participants have different billing cycles.
 A billing cycle is determined by the day of the month that the meter reading takes place.
 If a manual meter reading exists, this could change by a few days (plus or minus) each month.
 If the Participant's billing ends:

-- After the sixth business day ninth of the month: Participant will receive their bill credits from their subscription for the previous month. - Before and on the sixth business day ninth of the month: Participant will receive their bill credits with a one-month lag.
+- After the sixth business day of the month: Participant will receive theirits bill credits from theirits subscription for the previous month. - Before and on the sixth business day of the month: Participant will receive theirits bill credits with a one-month lag.